patrik-knaperek/sgtdv-fusion/README.md

   $ roslaunch fusion fusion_sim.launch
 ```
 Besides `fusion`, following nodes will be launched:
-  - `fusion_sim_interface` : translantes cone detection messages from FSSIM into the same types as our cone detection nodes publish (see Data flow diagram)
+  - `cone_detection_si` : translantes cone detection messages from FSSIM into the same types as our cone detection nodes publish (see Data flow diagram)
-  - `sensors_visualizator` : visualization of detections in RViz
+  - `data_visualization` : visualization of detections in RViz

 #### **Real sensors on RC car**
 ```sh